measuredco/puck/README.md

 ### Official plugins

-- [`heading-analyzer`](https://github.com/measuredco/puck/tree/main/packages/plugin-heading-analyzer): Analyze the heading outline of your page and be warned when you're not respecting WCAG 2 accessiblity standards.
+- [`heading-analyzer`](https://github.com/measuredco/puck/tree/main/packages/plugin-heading-analyzer): Analyze the heading outline of your page and be warned when you're not respecting WCAG 2 accessibility standards.

 ### Developing a plugin